 The government of France has imposed these measures to reduce the spread of COVID-19:

-When taking a train from Paris, you have a couple of train stations you can depart from including Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. When you arrive in Milan, your train can arrive in train stations including Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.
+Some of the Paris train stations to Milan you can start your journey from include Paris Gare de Lyon, Paris Gare du Nord and Paris Gare de l'Est. Similarly, some of the arrival train stations in Milan include Milano Centrale, Milano Rogoredo and Milano Porta Garibaldi.

-Omio customers travelling this route book their trains from Paris Gare de Lyon to Milano Centrale.
+When travelling this route, Omio customers are departing most frequently from Paris Gare de Lyon and arriving in Milano Centrale.

 Here are some other resources that might have the information you need